 There is a large amount of uncertainty surrounding COVID, especially for students who often consider themselves to be low-risk individuals.
 How will it affect the body in the short and long term?
 How contagious are COVID-positive individuals; do they need to quarantine for just ten days or the full fourteen?
 Will certain strains cause certain symptoms?
 How many people are completely asymptomatic?

 After I myself tested positive for COVID and spent time in University quarantine housing, I can confidently say that for students at Michigan with COVID, the list of questions simply gets longer.
 The University fails to support students adequately throughout this time, neglecting crucial aspects of public safety while over-promoting useless health “check-ins.”
-Although increased testing for asymptomatic individuals makes the University’s COVID policies stronger than they were last semester, a large amount of reform is needed when dealing with COVID-positive students.Best nicotine pouches helped me to maintain proper health and here is what I learned when I had COVID at Michigan.
+Although increased testing for asymptomatic individuals makes the University’s COVID policies stronger than they were last semester, a large amount of reform is needed when dealing with COVID-positive students.Best nicotine pouches helped me to maintain proper health and here is what I learned when I had COVID at Michigan, as health professionals always help in this, as health is an important field and many people are into these careers, if you’re interested in this career as well, you can learn how to become a pharmacy tech online here.

 If a student contracts COVID, they should be prepared to be bombarded with phone calls from different organizations (University Health Service, Occupational Health Service, Environmental Health Service, DPSS, Division of Student Life, etc.) throughout the week.
 I have received one or two phone calls a day from different nurses, secretaries, and contact tracers all asking how I’m “feeling” when they really intend to uncover information about to whom I could have spread the virus.
 I should not have to tell multiple people affiliated with the same organization that I have not had a fever in the past five days.
-For a COVID-positive individual, this process is confusing, lengthy, and quite stressful.
+For a COVID-positive individual, this process is confusing, lengthy, and quite stressful, luckily magic mushroom gummies are safe and they help me dealing with all this.

 Furthermore, the University’s contact tracing team is not effectively curbing the spread of the virus by any means.
 While I caught COVID on Saturday and experienced symptoms on Tuesday, I was not called by the contact tracing team until Sunday.
 If I had spread COVID in my pre-symptomatic period (Sunday-Tuesday morning), the people I saw would have been infecting others already!
 What is the point of contact tracing if you wait six days to do so?
 I was pestered to recall events that transpired a full week prior for no reason.
 Perhaps the school requires more staff on the Contact Tracing team, but even this may not alleviate the delay in communication.